See, science can save you if John Saxon takes you prisoner.

 During three decades as an independent producer, he distinguished himself as a rangy, outgoing man with a trim beard who was generally identified with action dramas full of squealing tires and tough guys trading punches.

 And that wasn’t even the worst of it.
-We next got a call from our relatives in Illinois, and we found out my wife’s wonderful uncle Curt had passed away.
-Completely out of the blue.
-Completely unexpectedly.
+We next got a call from our relatives in Illinois, and we found out my wife’s wonderful uncle Curt had passed away, completely out of the blue.
 The news organizations didn’t cover this, but I can do it: during three decades as an uncle, he distinguished himself as a rangy, outgoing man with an amazing mustache who was generally identified with hilarious and offbeat storytelling, blues music, tomato gardening and wearing overalls.
-And he didn’t have anything to do with The Commish, which is probably a point in his favor.
+And he didn’t have anything to do with The Commish, which is probably another point in his favor.

 This one’s for you, guys.